metoceanapi/wxtiles-mbox/README.md

 import mapboxgl from 'mapbox-gl';
 import { WxAPI } from '@metoceanapi/wxtiles-mbox';

-async func(){
+(async func(){
-	// Get the API ready - should be ONE per application
+	// Get the API ready - there should be ONE per application
 	// requestInit is used in every request to the server.
 Add your keys, credentials, mode, etc. const wxapi = new WxAPI({ dataServerURL: 'https://tiles.metoceanapi.com/data/',
 		requestInit: { /* headers: new Headers([['x-api-key', 'key']]), */ } });